mgrider/advent/README.md

 ## 2021

-Haven't started this one yet, but decided to get organized and create a project file ahead of time.
+Decided to get organized and create a project file ahead of time.

 ## 2020